axespinal/OpenCore-Latitude-5410/README.md

 # OpenCore EFI for Dell Latitude 5410

-This is my personal OpenCore EFI configuration for running macOS Sequoia 15.5 on the **Dell Latitude 5410**.
+This was my OpenCore EFI configuration for running macOS Sequoia 15.5 on the **Dell Latitude 5410**.

-I may update the repo from time to time, as this is my daily driver.
-If you have any concerns or suggestions, please feel free to submit a commit or open an issue.
+It was fun setting it up and, while it's usable, Intel macOS is dead - and Hackintoshing, by extension, died too.
+Also, macOS on a 1080p 14" screen is horrible.

+This repo will not receive any further updates, and will remain archived.
+Have fun with it.

 ---